kkangdhun/wootecoFree/README.md

-# wootecoFree
+# wootecoPree
-Assignment for Wooteco Freecourse
+Assignment for Wooteco Precourse